 Personal assistants in the entertainment and related industries have unique careers that present complex challenges.
 However, many do not realize that they are afforded many of the same legal protections as other workers.
 If you have questions about your rights under federal and state law, a Los Angeles employment lawyer for personal assistants can provide you with the answers you need.

 In other industries, contracts are often taken for granted.
 Employers often use form contracts that are signed by employees as a formality.
 They largely contain “boilerplate” provisions that are the same in every contract and are essentially a way for employers to protect themselves.

-While employment contracts are always important, they are perhaps even more important for workers such as personal assistants, given the uniqueness of your role.
+While employment contracts are always important, they are perhaps even more important for workers such as executive assistants, given the uniqueness of your role.
 Your contract is the agreement between you and the person you work for as to critical aspects of your employment.
 Your contract should include the following:

 - Your compensation structure: how and when you will be paid, how leave will be accrued, and whether any benefits will be provided such as health insurance or retirement

 - The period of time that the contract will cover and your schedule

 - A detailed description of your job duties and responsibilities